-- 2. Verification of Income: HABC will waive the requirements of the verification hierarchy and accept self-certification of income and expenses for regular and interim reexaminations.
-Where HABC is able to access EIV, HABC will use the EIV income report to verify and calculate SS and SSI benefits as well as Medicare insurance premiums.
-This waiver applies to the PH and HCV programs. - 3.
-Enterprise Income Verification Monitoring: HABC will waive the requirement to monitor, on a monthly/quarterly basis, the Deceased Tenant Report, the Identity Verification Report, the Immigration Report, IVT Report, the Multiple Subsidy Report and New Hires Report.
-This includes preserving and responding to past reports.
-HABC will resume reviewing and addressing discrepancies identified in these reports as resources allow; however, the waiver will apply until the emergency designation has been lifted.
-This waiver applies to the PH and HCV programs. - 4.
+- 2. Verification of Income: During periods of declared emergencies, HABC will waive the requirements of the verification hierarchy but continue to use EIV to confirm income at interim and regular recertification. - 3.
 Increase in Payment Standard: HABC will waive the requirement to apply the increased payment standard back to the regular effective date for delayed regular reexaminations.
 Instead, during periods of declared emergencies, HABC will apply the increased payment standard at the next interim reexamination after the effective date of the increased payment standard.
 If HABC completes a reexam late, HABC will apply the payment standard in effect on the effective date of the delayed regular reexamination.
-This waiver applies to the HCV program. - 5.
+This waiver applies to the HCV program. - 4.
 Delayed Regular HQS Inspections: HABC will waive the requirement for completion of regular HQS inspections at least biennially.
 Where a regular HQS inspection has been delayed, HABC will complete the HQS inspection no later than the anniversary month of the following year.
 The next HQS inspection will be scheduled on the same anniversary month using the applicable inspection frequency for the unit.
 For example, if an HQS inspection was due on July 2020, HABC would complete the inspection by July 2021.
 The next scheduled annual HQS inspection would take place in July 2022.
 HABC will continue to request a self-certification from the owner that no life-threatening conditions exist in the unit.
 Additionally, HABC will continue to conduct complaint inspections.
-This waiver applies to the HCV program. - 6.
+This waiver applies to the HCV program. - 5.
 Interim HQS Inspections: HABC will waive the requirement to conduct re-inspections to confirm repair; however, HABC will require that the owner self-certify and provide documentation that a life-threatening deficiency has been corrected within 24 hours of notification or HABC will conduct a remote video conference within 24 hours to confirm repair.
 HABC will accept an owner self-certification that non-life-threatening deficiencies have been corrected within 30 days of HABC notification.
-This waiver applies to the HCV program.

-- 7. HQS QC Inspections: HABC will waive the requirement to conduct HQS quality control inspections and instead will suspend HQS quality control inspections until the emergency waiver has been lifted.
-This waiver applies to the HCV program. - 8.
+This waiver applies to the HCV program. - 6.
+HQS QC Inspections: HABC will waive the requirement to conduct HQS quality control inspections and instead will suspend HQS quality control inspections until the emergency waiver has been lifted.
+This waiver applies to the HCV program. - 7.
 Homeownership HQS: HABC will waive the requirement for the initial HQS inspection for homeownership units; however, an independent professional inspection will still be required.
-This waiver applies to the HCV Homeownership Program. - 9.
+This waiver applies to the HCV Homeownership Program. - 8.
 Delayed PH Annual Self-Inspection: HABC will waive the requirement to complete annual self-inspections of PH units.
 HABC will continue to respond to and address serious conditions that could jeopardize life or property.
 When the waiver is lifted, HABC will resume self-inspections beginning with the units which were inspected on the oldest date.
-This waiver applies to the PH program. - 10.
-FSS Contract of Participation: HABC will waive the requirement regarding the maximum extension of an FSS Contract of Participation (COP).
+This waiver applies to the PH program.

+9. FSS Contract of Participation: HABC will waive the requirement regarding the maximum extension of an FSS Contract of Participation (COP).
 During periods of declared emergency, HABC may extend a family's COP, using the declared emergency as good cause of the need for extension.
 For households who were already in the two-year extension period when the emergency was declared, HABC may extend their COP beyond the two year extension threshold.
 This waiver applies to the PH and HCV FSS program.